frida-2024/frida-2024.github.io/index.markdown

 ## Speakers

-If you would like to participate as a speaker, send an abstract by May 25th, 2024 to [Swen Jacobs](https://cispa.de/en/people/swen.jacobs) and [Giuliano Losa](https://www.losa.fr/).
+If you would like to participate as a speaker, please send an abstract as soon as possible to [Swen Jacobs](https://cispa.de/en/people/swen.jacobs) and [Giuliano Losa](https://www.losa.fr/).
 We welcome talks on recent published or unpublished research as well as new and exploratory ideas.
 See below for the topics of interest.